leaf-node/swirlnet.make-population/VS-NEAT.md

 solutions to a prior (albeit naive) version of the XOR problem were found.
 This feature may be readded later if found to be useful.

-## Weight mutation without uniform perturbance
+## Weight mutation control

-When a genome's connection genes get mutated, swirlnet does not uniformly mutate connection weights.
-(The original NEAT paper suggested that when mutating connection weights in a genome to uniformly perturb connection weights 90% of the time and set the rest of the connection weights to random values.) swirlnet uses gaussian distributions for randomizing weights of new connections and perturbing connection weights (differently for each mutating connection gene) during genome weight mutation.
-This approach gave better performance in the XOR challenge.
+swirlnet offers expanded options for controlling weight mutation compared to suggestions in the original NEAT paper.
+One has the option of setting the uniform gene perturbance, unique gene perturbance and unique gene weight reset rates.
+The sum of these rates may be less than 1 in order to allow some weights in a genome undergoing weight mutation to remain unmutated.

+swirlnet uses gaussian distributions to set new weights and perturb existing ones.

 ## Other differences